Dame Prue Leith — things you didn't know about the Great British Bake Off judge

 These include her latest offering, Bliss on Toast: 75 Recipes and her first vegetarian cookbook, which was published during lockdown in collaboration with her niece, Peta Leith, a former pastry chef at The Ivy.
 In 2013 she published her memoirs, titled Relish.

 Prue continues to be an in-demand journalist.
-She's been a food columnist for national newspapers, including The Guardian, Sunday Express and Daily Mail, and written extensively for glossy magazines.
+She's been a food columnist for national newspapers, including The Guardian, Sunday Express and Daily Mail, and has written extensively for glossy magazines.

 But that's not all.
 Prue has also penned seven fiction novels, three of which form the 'Food of Love' trilogy.